How it works

 How is this different from just prompting ChatGPT?

-ChatGPT gives you one voice.
-Plastic gives each persona their own identity, their own knowledge limits, and their own mood, with built-in rules that stop them from just agreeing with you.
-Sessions are repeatable: same personas, same questions, different materials, so you can isolate what actually changed.
-The output is a report with score distributions, ranked findings, direct quotes, and per-question analysis you can export or share.
+ChatGPT gives you one voice that tends to be helpful and agreeable.
+Plastic gives each persona their own identity, their own knowledge limits, and their own mood — with rules that stop them from just validating whatever you put in front of them.
+A skeptical logistics manager might say "I don't know what I'm actually paying for here, so I'd just Google the competitor first."
+You don't get that from a generic prompt.
+Sessions are good for repeated comparisons because you can rerun the same setup with new materials and inspect what changed.
+The output is a structured report with score distributions, recommendation cards, direct quotes, and per-question breakdowns you can share.